BAE Systems agrees pricing on Saudi Eurofighter deal

-LONDON British defence contractor BAE Systems (BAES.L) has finally agreed pricing with Saudi Arabia on its long-delayed Eurofighter Typhoon jet deal with the Gulf state, potentially leading to more contracts across the region.
+LONDON British defense contractor BAE Systems (BAES.L) has finally agreed pricing with Saudi Arabia on its long-delayed Eurofighter Typhoon jet deal with the Gulf state, potentially leading to more contracts across the region.

-Sales to countries such as Saudi Arabia have become increasingly important to BAE as it contends with shrinking defence budgets in the United States and Europe, but the company's profits have been held back by years of talks over the 2007 deal to supply Saudi with 72 Eurofighters for 4.43 billion pounds.
+Sales to countries such as Saudi Arabia have become increasingly important to BAE as it contends with shrinking defense budgets in the United States and Europe, but the company's profits have been held back by years of talks over the 2007 deal to supply Saudi with 72 Eurofighters for 4.43 billion pounds ($7.4 billion).

 The original contract, known as the Salam deal, had to be renegotiated after Saudi requested more advanced weaponry and equipment for the Typhoon fleet.